 Blog

-Tuesday, 19 March 2024 00:00
+Tuesday, 22 October 2024 00:00

-Everyday foot care is very important to prevent infection and other foot ailments.
-If you need your feet checked, contact Robert Stein, DPM from South Shore Foot Care.
+Tarsal tunnel syndrome can be very uncomfortable to live with.
+If you are experiencing tarsal tunnel syndrome, contact Robert Stein, DPM of South Shore Foot Care.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact our offices located in Cedarhurst and Franklin Square, NY .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.